Oysters-By-Mail Might Just Be The Next Big Wave Of At-Home Dining

 Knecht has obviously built his business around this concept, so you wouldn’t expect him to say any different, but the logic does hold.
 Restaurants get their oysters fresh from farms and keep them chilled.
 But then they have to wait for you to come in and order them.
 Overnight shipping (paired with same-day eating) should be able to cut down the “farm to table” time, not increase it.

 Fisher’s Island, Hama Hama, Island Creek, Hog Island, Taylor Shellfish… Oysters by mail are definitely a thing.
-I run this by my editor and he balks — “I live near the water, mine are same day and that’s all I’m gonna trust.”
+And according to Knecht they’re surging during the pandemic.
+I run all this by my editor and he balks — “I live near the water, mine are same day and that’s all I’m gonna trust.”

 Knecht and his partner/ wife Sims McCormick are very aware of the “bad oyster” stigma.
 They’ve got three layers of quality control in place, just to combat it.
 Even their selection is influenced by people’s fears about slimy, loose, spoiled oysters sloshing onto the doorstep.